anseki/plain-draggable/README.md

 | function or `undefined` | `undefined` |

 A function that is called when a mouse button was released.
-It is called even if the mouse was not moved.
+It is called even if the mouse pointer was not moved.

 In the function, `this` refers to the current PlainDraggable instance.